 Machine Learning - Online Course

-Starting May 16, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Starting January 8, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
 Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.